hex-spell/Robochi/README.md

 I use this bot to get filtered twitter notifications from a specific account without using Twitter

 Me don't like Twitter

+It stays within the aws free tier, if you deploy it yourself it will be free to use forever (as far as I've calculated)
 ## Must know
 - Scripts are written for linux shell, I've not tried running them on windows or mac
 ### For the deploy and tests to work you must have installed